These 6 prepaid SIM cards for U.S. tourists will take your 2026 travels to the next level

 Speeds throttled after data is consumed

-AT&T is one of the finest carriers for getting a SIM card when visiting the U.S. The operator has fantastic coverage and offers one of the best prepaid phone plans.
-It also tends to have slightly better coverage in rural areas than other carriers, so it's a great option if you plan to be on the road a lot.
-For $30 a month (taxes and fees extra), AT&T Prepaid offers 5GB of high-speed data, which is then throttled to 128Kbps after you've used the data allotment.
-As always, you should check your phone's compatibility with AT&T's network before you sign up for it.
+AT&T is one of the best carriers for getting a SIM card when you're visiting the U.S. The operator has fantastic coverage and offers you one of the best prepaid phone plans.
+It also tends to have slightly better coverage in rural areas in comparison to the other carriers, so it's a great option if you plan to be on the road a lot.
+For $30 a month (taxes and fees extra), AT&T Prepaid offers 5GB of high-speed data, and it is then throttled to 128Kbps after you've used the data allotment.
+As always, you should still check your phone's compatibility with AT&T's network before you sign up for it.

 This plan offers texting to more than 230 countries and shared mobile hotspot.
-If 5GB is not enough for you, you can always switch to the 30GB prepaid plan that costs just $45 per month.
-This plan includes data usage in/between the United States, Mexico, and Canada too.
-Also, the 5GB plan's rollover data feature means your unused data gets added to the next month's data allotment.
+If 5GB is not enough for you, you can always switch to the 30GB prepaid plan that costs just $40 per month with autopay discounts.
+This plan includes data usage in/between the United States, Mexico, and Canada as well.
+Also, the 5GB plan's rollover data feature means your unused data gets added to next month's data allotment.
+The top-tier plan costs $65 per month (with autopay discounts, and before taxes and fees) and gives you unlimited high-speed 5G access, as well as 500 minutes of international long-distance calling to over thirty countries and 35GB of dedicated mobile hotspot data.

 Swipe to scroll horizontally